|

 the utmost importance.
 We can not lose children to autism, who

 have the potential to lead a normal life.
+Even in older

 children, it appears parts of the brain can be helped significantly.